elpython/elpython-meta/README.md

 feature releases (see PEP 493 for some examples of this kind of toggle related to backporting the PEP 476 change to always verify HTTPS certificates by default).

+To allow for transparent upgrades from a regular CPython build to EL Python, the directory paths used in EL Python would necessarily be fully compatible with those used by CPython (e.g. the `/usr/lib` and `/usr/lib` subdirectories would still be called `pythonX.Y`).
+However, EL Python may also add additional EL Python specific directories that a regular CPython build will ignore.

 # How else would EL Python differ from CPython?

 One big difference would be that EL Python would be a source-only project: it would *not* provide